Onyelaudochukwuka/Onyelaudochukwuka/README.md

 ## At a glance

-- 3+ years of daily coding and consistent open‑source activity
+- 5+ years of professional experience, 3+ years of daily coding and consistent open‑source activity
 - Lead / founding‑style engineer on early‑stage products and startups
 - Comfortable owning architecture, implementation, and product decisions end‑to‑end